farmaker47/Build_TensorFlow_Lite_Support_Library_With_Docker/README.md

 <img src="images/3_commands_at_container.PNG" width="2560" height="340">

-CAUTION: name of the container always change so do not use `d40836790a39` but find out yours and replace at the above 3 commands.
+**CAUTION**: name of the container always change so do not use `d40836790a39` but find out yours and replace at the above 3 commands.

 ## Go back at the first Power Shell window and execute linux commands